-Salt-Free Conditioning in El Cajon, CA.
+Salt-Free Water Conditioning in El Cajon, CA.

 El Cajon households deal with serious scale from 20-to-28 gpg water, and a salt-free PF1025 TAC system is often the most practical solution because it stops that scale from forming without adding sodium to already-hard water, without requiring regular salt bag purchases, and without discharging brine.
 For a budget-conscious Bostonia or Fletcher Hills homeowner who's replacing their second water heater in a decade, preventing the third failure is worth more than the system costs.
 The catalytic media works equally well in El Cajon's summer heat as in cooler areas because performance depends on contact time with the water, not ambient temperature.